bvdhout/Bruteforcer5000/readme.md

 * Starts a new thread for each base running the "checkBases" function in webtools, also in charge of keeping up the currentChecked variable,

 ### searchCustom:
-* Starts of by loading the keywords then loops through each bucket variation and makes sure there are not too many threads running at the same time, if there are it will wait untill it has dropped below the limit (this limit can be set is the tkinter GUI defaults to 250 or 150 if a noninteger is set), once the thread count is low enough it will open a new one running the "check_custom" function, finally updates all the counters in the GUI,
+* Starts of by loading the keywords then loops through each bucket variation and makes sure there are not too many threads running at the same time, if there are it will wait untill it has dropped below the limit (this limit can be set is the tkinter GUI defaults to 250 or 150 if something else than an integer is set), once the thread count is low enough it will open a new one running the "check_custom" function, finally updates all the counters in the GUI,

 ### addKeyword:
-* Adds the keyword in the given Entry upon click of the "add keyword" button,
+* Adds the keyword in the given Entry to the `keywords` list upon click of the "add keyword" button,

 ---
 ## unrelated